devtut/generate/docs/python/writing-to-csv-from-string-or-list.md

 ---
-metaTitle Writing to CSV from String or List description Basic Write Example, Appending a String as a newline in a CSV file
+metaTitle: Writing to CSV from String or List
+description: Basic Write Example, Appending a String as a newline in a CSV file
 ---

 # Writing to CSV from String or List